markkamuya/EA-data-visualization/README.md

    The script will generate the following plots:
    - A **box plot** comparing distraction levels between online and in-person learning.
    - A **bar plot** comparing average participation levels between the two modes.

----

-This `README.md` provides an extremely technical overview of the code and its functionality, with emphasis on the steps taken in data processing, transformations, and visual analysis.
-It also includes necessary installation steps and script execution instructions.